edofrederix/briscola/doc/chapters/4_finiteVolume.md

 patches.
 This can also be one and the same processor if there is no parallel decomposition in the periodic direction.
-* Dummy boundary condition: This boundary condition is used as a dummy for fields which don't need any particular boundary conditions.
-Correcting this boundary condition does nothing.
+* Dummy boundary condition: This boundary condition is used as a dummy for fields that don't need any particular boundary conditions.
+Correcting this boundary condition (i.e., updating the ghost-cell values) does nothing.

 Boundary conditions are defined for each `meshField` as a `PtrList` of `boundaryCondition`s.
-To correct the boundary conditions (i.e., to update the ghost-cell values), `meshField`'s `correctBoundaryCondition()` function can be called.
+To correct the boundary conditions, `meshField`'s `correctBoundaryCondition()` function can be called.
 This function updates ghost-cell values for each `meshLevel` and each `meshDirection`.
 The implementation of the update is done in the `meshLevel` class, such that one could also call the `correctBoundaryConditions()` function